-Local Mentor Qualifications and Requirements
+Local Mentor Qualifications, Requirements, and Forms

 Throughout a student’s program, a seasoned pastor will accompany the student, offering support, posing exploratory questions, examining ministerial identity, evaluating the competency exercises and normally facilitating the capstone project.

 For Students: How is a Student Assigned a Local Mentor?